-Beta males typically lack assertive behavior.
-They get taken advantage of or don’t experience the benefits that come from assertiveness and even aggression (like in a business sense).
-Beta Males have real trouble standing up for themselves, especially saying “no.” They may even say “yes,” when they mean “no” to please people.
+Like me then, beta males aren’t assertive.
+They get taken advantage of and lack assertiveness.
+They have trouble standing up for themselves, especially saying “no.” They may even say “yes,” when they mean “no” to please people.
 A great book that describes this attitude (and helps passive guys start to develop assertiveness skills) is When I Say No I Feel Guilty.

 Most beta males are passive or passive-aggressive.
-They will often take insults or criticism lying down.
-They may tell a woman everything is “fine” when it is not, or let their boss crap on them at work, but when they get alone, things change.
+They take insults or criticism lying down.
+They will tell a woman everything is “fine” when it is not, or let their boss mistreat them at work, but when they get alone, things change.
 The passivity takes its toll.
 Emotions well up and create problems.
 This is the dark side of beta male passivity: passive-aggressiveness.

 For example, I’ve known beta males who advertise how “nice” they are, and refuse to tackle issues directly for a variety of reasons.
 However, the anger is eventually released.
-It’s just released in more unhealthy ways like punching walls, treating family members badly (or violently), or getting secret vengeance on the target (like slashing tires or bad-mouthing someone).
+It’s just released in more unhealthy ways like going from the “nice guy” a woman should date to then calling her (indirectly, of course) names on social media for rejecting him.

-Beta males are usually the followers of society.
-They’re definitely not the top dogs in the social hierarchies.
-It probably relates to the previous point.
+Beta males are, by definition, the followers of society.
+They’re not the top dogs in the social hierarchies.
 Positions of power aren’t typically filled by guys who don’t seek them.
-Beta males don’t aggressively seek power so they rarely find it.
+Beta males don’t seek power so they rarely find it.

-While alpha males typically forge their own paths and create trends, beta males are those who follow in alpha footsteps.
+While alpha males typically forge their own paths and create trends, beta males follow in alpha footsteps.
 I know a guy who only uses his Facebook page to promote others: musical artists, sports teams, and politicians.
 They’re the alpha males; he’s the beta.
 If you use most of your spare time to support someone else, such as always promoting a sports team, religion, musical group, etc., then odds are good you’re a beta.
-The persons you’re promoting (such as the pope or OSU football players) are the alphas.

 Beta Male Characteristics